Home

 Household batteries contain more than 20 toxic substances (including lead, mercury, cadmium, nickel, chromium, lithium, copper, manganese, silver, selenium, and corrosive acids).
 In landfills, heavy metals can leach into the soil and contaminate the groundwater.
 Over-exposure to these elements can cause a myriad of health problems, including damage to the brain, kidneys and other major organs, as well as contributing to birth defects.

 You can take used household batteries to Rainbow Grocery in San Francisco and all Walgreen's stores.
-See this complete list of places in San Francisco that accept batteries for recycling.

 Rechargeable batteries can be taken to any Best Buy or Radio Shack and many Office Depot or Verizon Wireless Stores.
 For a complete list of places that accept rechargeable batteries, see the Rechargeable Battery Recycling Corporation or call 1-800-8-BATTERY.